-In this series, I dig a little deeper into the meaning of psychological terms.
-This week’s term is psychopathy.
+In this series, I dig a little deeper into the meaning of psychological terms. his week’s term is psychopathy.

 We’ve all heard the term psychopath, but in popular culture, it’s not always used accurately.
 So what does it actually mean?
 Psychopathy isn’t actually a diagnosis in the DSM-5.
 The diagnosis that comes closest is antisocial personality disorder, but many people with antisocial personality disorder are not psychopaths.

-Arguably the most prominent presearcher in this field is Canadian psychologist Dr. Robert Hare.
-The Hare Psychopathy Checklist is generally considered the authoritative measuring tool to assess for psychopathy.
+Arguably the most prominent researcher in this field is Canadian psychologist Dr. Robert Hare.
+The Hare Psychopathy Checklist (PCL-R) is generally considered the authoritative measuring tool to assess for psychopathy.
 It involves an extensive review of an individual’s history and an evaluation for some of the following elements:

 - glibness: they’re very smooth talkers